Millwood Lake: Overview

-Lake Millwood is mainly recognized for its beauty and fishing.
-There are 15 recreational parks around the lake to provide campers with picnic areas, boat ramps, swimming areas, showers, and restrooms.
+Millwood Lake is mainly recognized for its fishing and birding access.
+It is also known for housing the 1,380-pound alligator, which was caught in the lake in 2012.
 Its 35000 acre of submerged timber provide homes for the many varieties of fish in the lake, including the indigenous Millwood lunker largemouth bass.
-Other species of fauna around the lake include white-tailed deer, bobwhite quail, squirrel, dove, rabbit, raccoon, armadillo, opossum, fox, mink, American gator and beaver.
-Boating is also popular on Millwood Lake, but only a small part of the whole surface area of the lake can be used as boating due to the submerged timber that takes up 30000 acre of the pond.
-Lake Millwood also has a diverse flora life, with many plants and trees such as; gum, oak, birch, pine, juniper, flowering shrubs, and wildflowers.
+Other species of fauna around the lake include white-tailed deer, bobwhite quail, squirrels, doves, rabbits, raccoons, armadillos, opossums, foxes, minks, alligators, and beavers.
+Boating is also popular on Millwood Lake, but only a small part of the whole surface area of the lake can be used for boating due to the submerged timber that takes up 30000 acre of the lake.
+Millwood Lake also has a diverse flora life, with many plants and trees such as gum, oak, birch, pine, juniper, flowering shrubs, and wildflowers.